|

 Calf Stretch

-- Stand tall with one leg in front of the other, hands flat and at
+- Stand tall with one leg in front of the other, hands flat and at shoulder height against a wall.

-- Ease your back leg further away from the wall, keeping it straight and
+- Ease your back leg further away from the wall, keeping it straight and press the heel firmly into the floor

-- Keep your hips facing the wall and the rear leg and spine in a straight
+- Keep your hips facing the wall and the rear leg and spine in a straight line

 - You will feel the stretch in the calf of the rear leg